yoshuawuyts/initialize-engine/README.md

 Run the engine with the given opts, and an optional settings object to extend.
 Opts are run in sequence.
 The following opts are available:
 - __pre__: an array of functions that can execucute arbitrary code.
 Use it to prompt for user input, create repositories, query data and more.
-Function are passed thekkkkkk
 - __files__: files to be written.
 Dotfiles need to be prepended with a `_`.
   Files are populated with variables using the `{{varName}}` syntax.
 - __devDependencies__: npm dev dependencies to be installed.